Muslim Mental Health First Response Certification

 A certificate of completion will be awarded upon completion of this course to participating students

-Participants who complete the 8-hour First Responders certification will be eligible to audit the two-week summer intensive on Basic Counseling Techniques with the Hartford Seminary.
+Participants who complete the 8-hour First Responders certification will be eligible to audit the one-week summer intensive on Basic Counseling Techniques with the Hartford Seminary.

 Course transferability & continuing education hours: